-Shortly after these Board discussions, Congress passed the National Defense Authorization Act creating "Blended Retirement" for members of the uniformed services and mandated a January 1, 2018, effective date.
-As a result, a number of initiatives, including further work on the Mutual Fund Window, were postponed as the Agency had to do considerable work to prepare to enroll the new auto-enrolled uniformed services members coming as a result of the new Blended Retirement program.
+Since these decisions, however, Congress passed several pieces of impactful legislation.
+These include the National Defense Authorization Act creating "Blended Retirement" for members of the uniformed services which mandated a January 1, 2018, effective date, and the TSP Modernization Act of 2017 which mandates additional withdrawal options by November of 2019.
+Both pieces of legislation require significant work by FRTIB to implement.
+As a result, a number of initiatives, including further work on the Mutual Fund Window, have been postponed as the Agency works to implement these changes.
 As a consequence, the MFW will not be operational before 2020.